- Home

 Understanding the specific site requirements of different eucalypt species, and combining this information with accurate measurement of different species' productivity on different site types are essential parts of NZDFI's research programme.
-Researchers at the University of Canterbury School of Forestry have developed growth, heartwood volume and carbon models for our two key species, E. bosistoana and E. globoidea
+Researchers at the University of Canterbury School of Forestry have developed a growth, heartwood volume and carbon models for E. globoidea, one of our two key species.

 Research into site/species matching began with an AgMardt-funded project, ‘Matching elite high-value eucalypts to drylands’.